 Request-a-bets have become extremely popular among football bettors in recent years, with Sky Bet offering punters the chance to effectively build their own tailor-made bets.
 For instance, if Liverpool were playing Arsenal, you could request that Roberto Firmino scores anytime, BTTS, over 2.5 goals and Granit Xhaka to be carded, all in one single bet.
 Because there are four different things that have to land for this football bet to win, the returns will be quite high, which obviously appeals to the punter.

 Season outright bets are a fun way of tracking one bet throughout an entire season.
 These football bets would include backing several different outcomes, where the result of the bet is not determined until right at the very end of the campaign.
 For example, a season outright for the forthcoming campaign COULD include: Manchester City to win the Premier League, West Brom to win the Championship, PSG to win Ligue 1, Real Madrid to win La Liga and Juventus to win the Champions League, all in one single accumulator bet.
-Because so many different factors could effect this bet throughout the duration of the whole season, the returns of these bets will always be extremely high, even off a lower stake.
+Because so many different factors could affect this bet throughout the duration of the whole season, the returns of these bets will always be extremely high, even off a lower stake.
 For that particular bet, you would probably see a return of over one thousand pounds off of a £5 stake due to its complexity.